 - Vaginal discharge

-Some patients, particularly those with large fibroids, may notice weight loss after UFE.
+Some individuals, particularly those with large fibroids, may notice weight loss after UFE.
 Others may experience passing fibroids after UFE vaginally, which is most likely to occur with submucosal fibroids.
 Potentially, you may skip your first period after UFE, or even a couple periods.
 Or, you may menstruate sooner than usual.

 If, at any point, you are concerned that your healing is not going as expected, be sure to contact your medical provider immediately.
 You can rest assured that complications are a rare occurrence following a UFE procedure, but we encourage you to check in about your recovery.

 Hysterectomy, the surgical removal of the uterus, is another effective treatment for uterine fibroids.
 It is also the only one that guarantees fibroids will not return in the future.
 However, this major surgery has a number of drawbacks and long-term health considerations.
-When comparing your treatment options, especially surgical vs non-surgical, it’s important to know what to expect after hysterectomy.
+When comparing your uterine fibroid treatment options, especially surgical vs non-surgical, it’s important to know what to expect after hysterectomy.

 Beyond that, a full hysterectomy recovery generally takes quite a bit longer than recovery from other fibroid treatment options like UFE — typically six to eight weeks.
 During this time, you may have physical restrictions, such as no lifting for the first two weeks.
 Also, you will not be able to drive while taking prescription pain medications which are commonly prescribed after surgery.
 It is advised that you get plenty of rest during your hysterectomy recovery.

 Potential hysterectomy side effects go far beyond the first six to eight weeks.
-Perhaps most notably, premenopausal women will quickly enter early menopause — which brings about its own set of both physical and emotional symptoms.
+Perhaps most notably, premenopausal women can quickly enter early menopause — which brings about its own set of both physical and emotional symptoms.
 You might be interested to learn that the average age of menopause in the US is 51, but fibroids are commonly diagnosed at a younger age, most often during the reproductive years.

 Along with ending menstruation permanently, early menopause can cause: